Avinash-dev-code/Expense-Tracker-/README.md

   4. Notify you if you cross limit from your income Start with this app to inculcate a systematic approach in your life.

-Steps:1Create project in firebase console and add this project.
+Steps:1 Create project in firebase console and add this project.<br>
-.Code comprises of three Activities. a.login.java(main)
+Step:2 Code comprises of three Activities. a.login.java(main)
 	b.Register.java
 	c.ProfilePage.java